Hillbilly Travelogue: Prague.

 The first picture of this post up there is of the Old Town Hall on our first night, just after dusk.
 I couldn’t believe the deep blue of the sky and the way the buildings surrounding the square were lit up, and the pleasing crowds.
 It was all just so dang pleasing and I still can’t put my finger on why, other than the obvious beauty of the place.

-I shit you not, those buildings are built right up against the external walls of the church.
 They barely left the main arched front doorway accessible; it’s just crammed between two much more modern walls with shops and restaurants.
 It is kind of sad.
 I know they had their reasons, but still, imagine what it would look like with open space around it.
 The main archway is huge and glorious, which I only know because we went between the two restaurants attached to it now.
-I’m not even a Christian and this seems to me a sacrilege.

 At the same time, I hate to complain because at large, the city of Prague seems to have gone to great lengths to preserve history (as you’ll see below) and make itself beautiful.
-Rupert and I spent 3 nights there and loved every minute, and would go back there again.
+Rupert and I spent 3 nights there and loved every minute.

 My only complaint is that it was hot and sunny, so much that we had to buy sunscreen at the Tesco (Americans aren’t the only economic imperialists – there are plenty of Brit shops in Czech land).

 And our room had no air conditioning and no fan, so the only relief was opening the windows, and wouldn’t you know?
-Just below us was a bar, from which poured forth LOUD DRUNKEN FUCKERS all through the night.
+Just below us was a bar, from which poured forth loud drunks, all through the night.

-Even when we thought that was over, then came the recycling truck at about 3 a.m., for which the bar brought out load! after! load! of empty glass to loudly and wantonly shatter into the truck.
+And when we thought that was over, then came the recycling truck at about 3 a.m., for which the bar brought out load! after! load! of empty glass to shatter into the truck.
+All of which echoed between the canyon of buildings until it reached a zen-level of HORROR SOUND at our window.

-Mostly I bitched about how, fine, if these people refuse to have air conditioning in their buildings, THE LEAST THEY COULD DO IS PROVIDE A GODDAMN FAN.
+It was problematic.
+Suffocate from the heat or lie awake all night with the noise?
+I’m a guest here, but you know, if they refuse to have air conditioning in their buildings, THE LEAST THEY COULD DO IS PROVIDE A GODDAMN FAN.

 Ten dollars.
 Ten dollars will buy you this simple fan.
 I don’t give a shit what your koruna is worth, I know a beer costs the equivalent of 5 bucks, and thus two beers could buy a basic fan for the room.
 Do it.
 Do it.
 Do it.